awsdocs/aws-kms-developer-guide/doc_source/create-cmk-keystore.md

 If your attempt to create a KMS key in your custom key store fails, use the error message to help you determine the cause\.
 It might indicate that the custom key store is not connected \(`CustomKeyStoreInvalidStateException`\) or the associated AWS CloudHSM cluster doesn't have the two active HSMs that are required for this operation \(`CloudHsmClusterInvalidConfigurationException`\)\.
 For help see [Troubleshooting a custom key store](fix-keystore.md)\.

+For an example of the AWS CloudTrail log of the operation that creates a KMS key in a custom key store, see [CreateKey](ct-createkey.md)\.

 **Topics**
 + [Create a KMS key in a custom key store \(console\)](#create-cmk-keystore-console)
 + [Create a KMS key in a custom key store \(API\)](#create-cmk-keystore-api)

 ## Create a KMS key in a custom key store \(console\)<a name="create-cmk-keystore-console"></a>

-Use the following procedure to create a AWS KMS key in a custom key store\.
+Use the following procedure to create an AWS KMS key in a custom key store\.

 1. Sign in to the AWS Management Console and open the AWS Key Management Service \(AWS KMS\) console at [https://console\.aws\.amazon\.com/kms](https://console.aws.amazon.com/kms)\.